smthy1/app-todo/README.md

     docker-compose up --build -d
 ```

-3. Wait a few seconds fpr Docker build and start the containers, then you're ready to test the API with Postman, Insomnia, or any tool prefer.
+3. Wait a few seconds for Docker build and start the containers, then you're ready to test the API with Postman, Insomnia, or any tool prefer.
  - Base URL: http://localhost:8000/todo

 4. Available endpoints: